cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 kubectl patch certificate www --type merge  -p '{"spec":{"issuerRef":{"name":"letsencrypt-staging"}}}'
 ```

-That should trigger cert-manager to renew the SSL certificate:
+That should trigger cert-manager to renew the certificate:
 Use `cmctl` to check:

 ```bash